KFC Famous Bowl (Copycat Recipe)

 Can I use grilled chicken instead of fried?

-I still recommend seasoning the poultry for flavor use the same spice blend in this KFC bowl recipe, but rub it into the chicken instead of mixing it into the flour.
+You bet!
+I still recommend seasoning with the same spice blend, but rub it into the chicken instead of mixing it into the flour.

-Maybe it’s just the oil you’re concerned about?
-In that case, bread the nuggets the same way but spritz with oil.
-Then, toss them in your air fryer or oven instead!
+If it’s the oil you’re concerned about, bread the nuggets the same way and toss them in the air fryer (crispiest results) or the oven.

-pouring gravy over bowl of mashed potatoes with chicken and corn
+pouring gravy over bowl with mashed potatoes, chicken, corn, and cheese

 Enjoy!